+Valencia is less than two hours from Madrid, making it perfect for a weekend getaway or as an easy stop on a Spain by train itinerary.
 Valencia is the capital city of the region of Valencia and the third biggest city in Spain (after Madrid and Barcelona).
 Valencia speaks its own language, Valenciano, which is for all intents and purposes the same as Catalan, which is spoken in Catalonia, the region in which Barcelona is located.
 Go further down the eastern coast and you’ll come across the region of Valencia, the birthplace of paella and horchata and home to the famous Las Fallas festival in March.
 There’s so much to do in Valencia, but if you are short on time, check out this post on things to do in Valencia in one day.

 We spent a weekend house sitting and exploring this beautiful coastal city and realized it was much more than one city, but many unique and varied cities within one.
 And great news for our fellow budget travelers: there are many fantastic hostels in Valencia!

 Traditional Valencia: Old Town and La Llotja de la Seda

 What city in Spain wouldn’t still have its old heart intact?